Insect indicators of abuse or neglect: Child abuse or neglect

 The United States Federal Child Abuse Prevention and Treatment Act (CAPTA), as amended by The Keeping Children and Families Safe Act of 2003, defines child abuse and neglect as, at minimum: any recent act or failure to act on the part of a parent or caretaker, which results in death, serious physical or emotional harm, sexual abuse or exploitation; or an act or failure to act which presents an imminent risk of serious harm.
 A child is defined as a person under the age of eighteen.
 Within the parameters of CAPTA, each state is responsible for individually defining child abuse, neglect, and dependence and outline the care expected of parents and caregivers.
 In abuse cases, the most abused children are male aged from several months to 10 to 11 years old.
-The typical abusers are parents, live-in friends, guardians, or baby sitters, and only rarely by a sibling or other child.
+The typical abusers are parents, live-in friends, guardians, or babysitters, and only rarely by a sibling or other child.

 The recognition of abuse is not always beyond doubt.
 Some usual symptoms of child abuse/neglect include malnutrition, bruises or abrasions, healing fractures, and repetitive or cumulative injuries upon examination of skin, soft tissues, and bones.
 In proven child and abuse cases, as determined by the aforementioned constraints, forensic entomology can be utilized in estimating the time since the abuse last occurred, and in fatal cases, the post-mortem interval (PMI).
 Furthermore, blowfly larvae and pupae can produce evidence that may determine the length of neglect.

-Case Study: The child of an incarcerated father and heroin-addicted, prostitute mother, was found on July 10, 2000 in the home of a 20-year-old woman in Germany.
+Case Study: The child of an incarcerated father and heroin-addicted prostitute mother, was found on July 10, 2000, in the home of a 20-year-old woman in Germany.
 Social workers had visited the house at the urging of neighbors, but there was never evidence found that neglect was occurring.
 An autopsy showed no signs of previous fractures, illness or drugs, but the child was malnourished.
 Specimens of Muscina stabulans (false stable fly) and Fannia canicularis (lesser house fly) were recovered from the genital area of the corpse.
 These particular flies are attracted to urine and/or feces much more than corpses.
-With the aid of this evidence and the third fly species recovered from the body, Calliphora vomitoria (bluebottle fly), the forensic entomologists could not only estimate the time of death, but prove that the child would have lived if proper legal action had been pursued against the negligent caregiver.
-The mother received a five-year prison sentence and two social workers were charged for duty of care violation.
+With the aid of this evidence and the third fly species recovered from the body, Calliphora vomitoria (bluebottle fly), the forensic entomologists could not only estimate the time of death but prove that the child would have lived if proper legal action had been pursued against the negligent caregiver.
+The mother received a five-year prison sentence, and two social workers were charged with duty of care violation.

-Case Study: A two-year-old male child showing signs of malnourishment and suffering severe enteric pain and bleeding was admitted to hospital in Ireland.
+Case Study: A two-year-old male child showing signs of malnourishment and suffering severe enteric pain and bleeding was admitted to a hospital in Ireland.
 Investigative surgical procedures revealed tissue lacerations.
 Spicules from the tissue samples and a partial larva were identified as the cause.
 Larvae of Dermestes lardarius (larder beetles) were also found in large numbers in boxes of biscuits in the kitchen at the child's home.
 Neglect was demonstrated.